gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 ```

 As you can see I have only implemented the `RunInstnace` step, and there is a
-`TODO` left in the code, it means that scale down does not work atm.
+`TODO` left in the code, it means that scale down does not work for now.
 It returns the right steps required to matches the desired state, if there are 2
-nodes but we required 3 of them this steps will return only one `RunInstance`
+nodes, but we required 3 of them this steps will return only one `RunInstance`
 that will be executed by the scheduler.

 Last interesting part of the code is the `CreatePlan.Create` function.
 This is